 Irvine Nature Center is home to over 50 Animal Ambassadors who are with us as a result of injury, illness, or human intervention.
 Each animal has a story, and their stories help Irvine’s Naturalists and Educators teach both children and adults about the impact that human development can have on native animal species.

-We invite you to come and visit our raptors in the Robert L. Mardiney Aviary.
-The rest of our resident animals live in the Exhibit Hall, which is open Friday-Sunday, 10AM-2PM.
+We invite you to come and observe our raptors in the Robert L. Mardiney Aviary and the rest of our resident animals live in the Exhibit Hall.
 Sign up for a nature program, outlined on our events calendar, many including animal encounters with a naturalist.

 Irvine's Barred Owl is an example of what can happen when humans interfere in the development of hatchlings -- she was taken from her nest as an owlet and hand-raised by a well-meaning human.
 Unfortunately, human care resulted in our barred owl never developing the skills necessary to be a wild owl.
 She was surrendered to Irvine in 2003 and has been with us ever since.

 Two species of Vulture can be found throughout Maryland – Black Vultures and Turkey Vultures.
 They are distinguished by their differing head and foot colors.
 Black Vultures have a blackish/grey head and feet, while Turkey Vultures have a reddish head and feet.
 They are vital decomposers in the ecosystem and help clean up roadkill and other carrion.
 Irvine’s Black Vulture has a lot of learning to do!
 He is an imprint, meaning he was raised by people (who didn’t know better) and thus does not know how to be a vulture.
 He cannot be returned to the wild due to his lack of vulture-skills, so instead will learn how to be an ambassador for his species in our care.